h1ros/h1ros.github.io/posts/be-true-tortoise.md

 I did not give it up yet.
 At the beginning of this year, I happened to see one service called, ***200 Word A day***.
 It is very simple platform for those who wants to build writing habits.
 This platform has two simple functions:

 * word counter: when you write a post, it shows how many words left till 200 words
-* streaks counter: which indicates how many consecutive days you have made your post.
+* streak counter: which indicates how many consecutive days you have made your post.

 I started at Jan 3rd as a part of new year resolution, and broke the streak on Jan 5th.
 However, I still did not give it up.
 Now (Feb 20, 2019), I have **44 STREAKS.**